Vero-Ventures/llm-swarm/README.md

 poetry run pre-commit install
 ```

-### Environment Variables

-Make a copy of `.env.example`, rename it to `.env`, and add the appropriate values for the environment variables.

 ### Node.js package management with `npm`

 In terminal navigate to `/vscode-extension` and install the required npm packages by running: